 Perhaps it is a sign of me spending too much time at Forever Interiors (perish the thought) I have spent the entire day in my new toque.
 Its strangely comforting.

 Late yesterday Martin and Stephan came busting in from the workshop with a dark walnut Up and Down Harvest Table and it is lovely.
-They brought the table in around 5pm and since our days are so short now it was already dark outside and the lights in the showroom really bounced off the table.
+They brought the table in around 5pm and since our days are so short now it was already dark outside and the lights in the showroom really bounced off the newly varnished reclaimed wood tabletop.
 I wish we could keep it here.
 But, it belongs to someone else.

 As with everything at Forever Interiors this table can be customized to fit your home.